 - Catch Phrase:Corbett: So it's "Goodnight" from me.

 - Cluster F-Bomb: The "Swearbox" sketch.

 - Dinner Order Flub: Levelled up as the basis for the "Mongolian Restaurant" sketch.
-Typical comment / response: Ronnie: "That's disgusting", other Ronnie holding up two hands: "That's a lot of gusting".
+Typical comment / response: Ronnie C.: "That's disgusting", Ronnie B. holding up two hands: "That's a lot of gusting".